A bound state attractor in optical turbulence: Numerical methods

 \subsection{Direct numerical simulation}

 In our numerical experiments we solve the SHE, focusing mainly on the case with $\beta=10^{-2}$.
-We find that this strikes a balance that deviates enough from integrability to access the regime of interest without entirely breaking the correspondence with the NLSE (in another paper~\citep{colleaux_in_prep} we will report on the opposite regime of the SHE, where the solitons have been described as incoherent~\citep{picozzi2011incoherent}).
+We find that this strikes a balance that deviates enough from integrability to access the regime of interest without entirely breaking the correspondence with the NLSE.
 In~\ref{app:1NLS_soli_betascan} we give some details of the dynamics with even smaller $\beta$, for which the system is closer to integrability.

 We solve the SHE in a periodic box of length $L=2\pi$, which gives a wavenumber resolution of $\Delta k = 2\pi/L =1$, using a spatial Fourier pseudo-spectral method consisting of $N_x=2048$ Fourier modes~\citep{orszag1969numerical, gottlieb1977numericalBOOK}.
 We apply full dealiasing using the $3/2$-rule.
 To ensure conservation of momentum, we apply dealiasing every time we multiply two fields together in physical space~\citep{krstulovic2011dispersive} (i.e.\ dealiasing happens twice per timestep as the nonlinearity in Eqs.~\eqref{eq:SHE} is cubic).
 Time integration is implemented using the fourth-order exponential time-differencing Runge-Kutta method~\citep{cox2002exponential}, with a timestep $\Delta t$ chosen small enough that the group velocity $v_g=\partial \omega/\partial k$ of the fastest mode is sufficiently resolved, i.e. $\Delta t < \Delta x/\max_k(v_g) = 2L / N_x^2$.
 In all simulations, we closely monitor the waveaction spectrum $n_k \coloneqq |\hat{u}_k|^2 + |\hat{u}_{-k}|^2$, where $\hat{u}_k(t) = (1/L)\int_0^L u(x,t)\exp(-ikx)\, dx$, and we see no indication of finite-size effects, in the form of spectral bottleneck, appearing at high $k$.
 Consequently, we do not add any artificial dissipation to the SHE in the form of hyperviscosity.